dsshim0125/s2p/README.md

 We use  a single NVIDIA RTX A6000 for training, but you can still run our code with GPUs which have smaller memory by reducing the batchSize.
 A simpel visualziation of the generation results can be done by GPUs with 4GB of memory use.

-### Simple Generation
-We provide pre-trained models of S2P and some tiny dataset for simple visualization of S2P.
-Reviewers can easily visualize N-step generation results with ```--seq_len``` flag in 2 different environments (cheetah, walker).
+## Download pre-trained models

+Create a folder ```./checkpoints``` and download the model weights into it.
+Here are model weights of S2P trained on cheetah and walker environment of DeepMind Controp Suite.

 | Env_type  |  model  |
 |----------|:--:|
 |cheetah|[cheetah_30.pth](https://drive.google.com/file/d/1Q3fGEIT99BeeLNokkNAwmWv7r5L9Z7LK/view?usp=sharing)|
 |walker|[walker_30.pth](https://drive.google.com/file/d/1NKfoIcTJapEzor5VEISnewNi-7_8N5QO/view?usp=sharing)|

-Create a folder ```./checkpoints``` and download the model weights into it.
-Here are model weights of S2P trained on cheetah and walker environment of DeepMind Controp Suite.
+## Simple generation

+We provide pre-trained models of S2P and some tiny dataset for simple visualization of S2P.
+Reviewers can easily visualize N-step generation results with ```--seq_len``` flag in 2 different environments (cheetah, walker).

 ```shell
 python simple_test.py --env_type=cheetah --dataroot=./datasets --netG=s2p --start_idx=0 --seq_len=5 --gpu_ids=0
 ```

-### Offline RL setup
+## Offline RL setup
 ```shell
 pip install mujoco-py<2.2,>=2.1
 pip install git+https://github.com/deepmind/dm_control